Small investment companies have advantages; it’s just a matter of recognizing those advantages and making the most of the position they're in.

 According to the study from Fidelity cited above, of the 84% of firms that had a successful experience with outsourcing, 53% of those firms mentioned allowing the firm to “focus on deepening client relationships” was a reason for the success.

-Smaller wealth and asset management companies face their share of challenges, like fee compression and larger competitors, but the small organizations are by no means rendered helpless.
+Small wealth and asset management companies face their share of challenges,, but the small organizations are by no means rendered helpless.

 Agility and flexibility are everything, and from that comes all other advantages.